jianyuan/terraform-provider-sentry/docs/index.md

 ### Optional

-- `base_url` (String) The target Sentry Base API URL follows the format `https://[hostname]/api/`.
-The default value is `https://sentry.io/api/`, which is an alias for `https://us.sentry.io/api/` (US data storage location).
-To change the data storage location to the EU, set the value to `https://de.sentry.io/api/`.
-This value is required for non-US storage locations or Sentry On-Premise deployments.
-The value can be sourced from the `SENTRY_BASE_URL` environment variable.
+- `base_url` (String) The target Sentry Base API URL follows the format `https://[hostname]/api/`, and this URL must end with the `/api/` path, including the trailing slash.
+The default value is `https://sentry.io/api/`, which proxies most requests to the appropriate region based on your organization.
+To avoid additional round trips, it is preferable to set the region URL explicitly.
+Use `https://us.sentry.io/api/` for the US region and `https://de.sentry.io/api/` for the EU region.
+This value is required for Sentry On-Premise deployments and can be sourced from the `SENTRY_BASE_URL` environment variable.
 - `token` (String, Sensitive) The authentication token used to connect to Sentry.
 The value can be sourced from the `SENTRY_AUTH_TOKEN` environment variable.